 - Babies should learn to walk bare feet.
 Try to resist the urge to put those adorable little shoes on your child.
 They rely on splaying their toes on the floor for balance.

 - Remember to childproof your home.
 Walk around on your knees at your baby’s new level and look for hazards such as blind cords, uncovered outlets, staircases, and drawers that they can open.
-Also, make sure that any furniture that your baby might pull themselves up on is securely anchored to the wall.
+Also, ensure that any furniture your baby might pull themselves up on is securely anchored to the wall.

 That first step is one of the most exciting moments of parenting!
 Just remember the timing when babies start walking is different for each child.
 They start the journey to that first step as soon as they are born!